riannevg/arminas-travel/_destposts/palenque.md

 Exploring the Palenque ruins is an immersive experience, where you can wander through ancient pathways and climb temple steps to panoramic viewpoints.
 The surrounding jungle teems with wildlife, and guided tours can offer insights into the flora and fauna that thrive in this region.
 For those interested in further adventures, the nearby Misol-Ha and Agua Azul waterfalls provide stunning natural beauty and refreshing swimming spots.

-{% include snippets/image-float.html image="/images/destinations/palenque/palenque1.jpg" alt="Palenque" float-direction="left" %}
+{% include snippets/image-float.html image="/images/destinations/palenque/palenque10.jpg" alt="Palenque" float-direction="left" %}

 **Reasons to Visit**

 Palenque’s blend of historical grandeur and natural beauty creates a unique travel experience.
 The site’s relatively secluded location means it’s less crowded than other major Maya ruins, allowing for a more tranquil exploration.
 The town of Palenque itself offers charming accommodations and local eateries where you can sample traditional Chiapas cuisine.
 Whether delving into the mysteries of the Maya or enjoying the serene jungle atmosphere, Palenque promises an unforgettable journey into Mexico’s rich heritage.

+&nbsp;

+&nbsp;

 ## Hotels in Palenque